-As you can see on the pictures, the watch features a rather standard data display layout that comes together with just about any timekeeper that is powered by an ETA Valjoux 7750-based mechanism: a tri-compax chronograph with a 30-minute totalizer at 12 o’clock, 12-hour counter at 6 o’clock and a small second display at 9 o’clock.
-As usual, the central chronograph second hand may be also used to calculate vehicle’s speed with the tachymeter scale on the inner part of the bezel.
+As you can see on the pictures, the Multifort PVD features a rather standard data display layout that comes together with just about any timekeeper that is powered by an ETA Valjoux 7750-based mechanism: a tri-compax chronograph with a 30-minute totalizer at 12 o’clock, 12-hour counter at 6 o’clock and a small second display at 9 o’clock.
+As usual, the central chronograph second hand may be also used to calculate a vehicle’s speed with the tachymeter scale on the inner part of the bezel.
 At 3 o’clock there also “day of week” / “date of month” windows that are also standard.

-Although guys at Professional Watches tell us that the watch’s ETA Valjoux 7750 automatic chronograph movement was “slightly modified,” it is not exactly so.
-The incabloc shock-absorber system is used in all Chronometre-grade 7750 movements, as does the gilt Glucydur balance, Anacron balance-spring and Nivaflex NM barrel spring.
+Although guys at Professional Watches tell us that its ETA Valjoux 7750 automatic chronograph movement was “slightly modified,” it is not exactly so.
+The Incabloc shock-absorber system is used in all Chronometre-grade 7750 movements, as does the gilt Glucydur balance, Anacron balance-spring and Nivaflex NM barrel spring.
 All these devices are listed in the Manufacturing Information leaflet that you can find on the Internet.

 The Mido Multifort PVD Special Edition Chronograph comes in a rather large 44 mm x 14.5 mm case crafted of PVD-coated 316L stainless steel and is equipped with a black rubber strap.
-Its chronograph pushpieces are of normal size and standard shape and perfectly match the mid-sized winding crown.
+Its chronograph push-pieces are of normal size and standard shape and perfectly match the mid-sized winding crown.
 While the thickness of the body makes this ref.
-M005.614.37.051.01 not particularly comfortable (and also quite heavy on a wrist,) this is more or less in the same ballpark with other sporty chronographs that are animated by the same mechanism.
+M005.614.37.051.01 not particularly comfortable (and also heavy on a wrist,) this is more or less in the same ballpark with other sporty chronographs that are animated by the same mechanism.

 Mido Multifort PVD Special Edition Chronograph (M005.614.37.051.01) specification